Verusss/computer_vision/README.md

 preprocessing.py - with usage of LBP and HOG creates features' vectors

-experiments.py - run experiments on final representation of the artists
+experiments.py - run experiments on final representation of the artists and creates plots

 ## Data

-first_second_pack - original pictures for second_version of the scripts: Leonardo da Vinci, Pablo Picasso and Salvador Dali

-third_pack - original pictures for third_version of the scripts: Edgar Degas, Pablo Picasso, Vincent van Gogh
+data - original pictures foe the scripts: Edgar Degas, Pablo Picasso, Vincent van Gogh

+data_npy - data in form of npy files for every part of the experiment (not placed on repository, because it's too big)

+models - trained models for experiments.py (not placed on repository, because it's too big)